Hope as an Anchor: How Faith in Jesus Keeps Us from Drifting

 An Anchor’s Purpose

 Anchors exist to prohibit drift.
 That is their sole purpose.
 Without them boats would wander and never stay in the same place.
 Boats are subject to wherever the wind and the waves want to take them, without an anchor.
 Even on a beautiful summer day in central Michigan, the boat will drift if left unattended.
+The small and seemingly insignificant anchor is a critical piece to a boats safety and security.
+This reality provides a powerful parallel in our own lives.
 Just as a boat is influenced by outside forces, so are we.
 If our lives are not anchored, if our lives are not grounded, we will drift.

 Hope is the Anchor

 In Hebrews chapter 6, the author mentions anchors.
 “We have this as a sure and steadfast anchor of the soul, a hope that enters into the inner place behind the curtain, where Jesus has gone as a forerunner on our behalf…” Hebrews 6:19-20a.
+Just as we are all in need of an anchor, we are also in need of hope.
+Hope is the ultimate encourager.
+The very thing that can motivate and keep one going.
 Believers in Jesus Christ have hope.
-Jesus Christ Himself is hope, and that hope will act as an anchor for you in this life.
-It is what anchors your soul.
-Anchors you in your core.
+Jesus Christ Himself is hope, the ultimate and eternal hope.
+The hope that we have through Jesus Christ will act as an anchor for us in this life.
+It is what anchors our souls.
+Anchors us in our core.
 Hope is a powerful thing and a sturdy anchor.

 It is no secret that life can get rough.
-The boat can fill with water.
+The boat can will with water.
 The lake can get choppy.
 What happens when tragedy strikes?
 When the road gets difficult?
 When things feel confusing and nothing makes sense?
 Without an anchor in the midst of hardship, we could drown.
 Hope in Jesus Christ keeps us afloat.
 It is often the only thing that can keep us steady and moving forward.
+Paul writes of a promise in Romans 8.
+“And we know that for those who love God all things work together for good, for those who are called according to his purpose” Romans 8:28.
+Promises like this provide the hope that anchors us in the midst of uncertainty and hardship.
+Hope keeps us floating.

 We all put our hope in something.
 Hope carries us.
 Where is your hope?
 Is it in a politician, or a sports team, or a friend or family member?
 None of those things are lasting.
 Anything of the world is temporary but hope in Jesus Christ is eternal.
-If your hope is in Jesus Christ, you are anchored.
+Paul writes in Romans 8 verse 24 that “hope that is seen is not hope.”
+If our hope is the seen and temporary things of this words, we will ultimately be disappointed and crushed.
+But if our hope is in Jesus Christ, we are anchored.
 If your hope is in Him, you have an everlasting anchor-point in this world.
 No matter what winds or waves come your way, you will be anchored.
 Put your faith and hope in Jesus.
 Give your life to Him.
 Then share the hope of Jesus with someone in your life today.